Port-Menier

-Port-Menier, Quebec is a small fishing town located on the western end of Anticosti Island, Quebec, Canada, part of the L'Île-d'Anticosti municipality.
+Port-Menier, Quebec ([pɔʁ mənje]) is a fishing town at the western end of Anticosti Island, Quebec, Canada, part of the L'Île-d'Anticosti municipality.
 The port village was built during the late 19th century by French chocolate maker Henri Menier.

 The village is the hub of Anticosti Island.
 Its population doubles in the summer with seasonal workers and tourists.
 The economic mainstays are outdoor tourism, especially deer hunting, and forestry/logging.
 Services available in Port-Menier are: general and grocery stores, gas station, banking (Caisse populaire Desjardins), car rental (Location Sauvageau), restaurant, and lodging.

 Port-Menier can be reached via a ferry that runs between Sept-Îles, Port-Menier and Havre-Saint-Pierre, as well as other destinations along the north shore of the Saint Lawrence River.
 This service is operated by Relais Nordik and runs from April through January.
 The nearby Port-Menier Airport also provides transportation options for the town.